North Carolina to Florida Car Shipping

 Key Takeaways From This Article

-• Auto Transport from North Carolina to Florida: Shipping a car from North Carolina to Florida costs between $700 and $850 for the 736-mile route and typically takes zero to three days.
+• Auto Transport from North Carolina to Florida: North Carolina-to-Florida shipping averages 736 miles, costs about $700–$875, and typically takes zero to three transit days.

 TESTIMONIALS